Cholesterol 101: Everything You Need to Know (And Then Some!)

 TO WRAP IT ALL UP

-Here are our top tips for improving cholesterol and reducing your risk of heart disease, strokes, dementia, and other health issues:
+So to sum it all up, here are our top tips for improving cholesterol, so you can reduce your risk of heart disease, strokes, dementia, and other health issues:

 These are the same principles we recommend for overall good health—simple yet incredibly effective!